hbunke/jdainfo/README.md

-Markdown and static files for ZBW Journal Data Archive.
-Used as subtree in ckanext-edawax
+Markdown and static info files for [ZBW Journal DataArchive](http://journaldata.zbw.eu).
+Used as submodule in [ckanext-edawax](https://github.com/zbw/ckanext-edawax).